 The proposal for a mini-symposium (duration: 90 minutes in total) consists of a single submission to firstname.lastname@example.org containing :

 – An abstract (max 3000 character limit – approximately 500 words) summarizing the overall symposium including a justification of why your mini-symposium is relevant and important to the whole Eurohaptics community

 – An abstract for the contribution of each speaker in the mini-symposium (max 1800 character limit – approximately 300 words).

 In contrast to the mini-symposia of the main conference, workshops have a small scale and can thus be aimed at specific group within the EuroHaptics community.
 By their small scale, workshops provide a format that is well suited for interaction between the speakers and the audience.
 In this way, they can be used to develop ideas that might give the EuroHaptics community new ways of thinking about well-traveled themes and topics or that might suggest new promising directions for future work.
+Possible formats include a Hackaton or Masterclass.
 Presentations in workshops should not duplicate presentations at the main conference.